So why on earth do we call it Good Friday?

 I am convinced that Jesus is God who became human and that he died to save us all.
 He died to offer us salvation and a way back to God.

-We can accept his offer by turning to him as our lord and by making him our saviour as we ask him to forgive our sins.
+We can accept his offer by turning to him as our lord and by asking him to be our saviour by receiving forgiveness for our sins.
 As we do this, God’s presence (the Holy Spirit) will come and live inside us to guide and be with us through life.

 Good Friday is a day when we will naturally feel sad regarding all that Jesus went through for us but ultimately it should be a day when we are glad as we focus on what Jesus died to achieve.